xarg/plugaru.org/source/_posts/kuku.md

 date: 2018-10-01 14:54:02
 tags: [helm, k8s]
 ---
-At [Gorgias](https://gorgias.io/) we're using [k8s](https://kubernetes.io/) on [gke](https://cloud.google.com/kubernetes-engine/) for running all our production services.
+At [Gorgias](https://gorgias.io/) we're using [k8s](https://kubernetes.io/) on [gke](https://cloud.google.com/kubernetes-engine/) to run all our production services.
 We run our REST API apps, RabbitMQ, Celery background workers, PostgreSQL and other smaller services on k8s.
 We also have staging & development k8s clusters where we experiment with different infrastructure setups and deployments.

 If you have multiple k8s clusters to manage, chances are you also need a templating tool to customize your k8s manifests.
 By far the most popular one is [helm](https://helm.sh) these days.
 There is also [ksonnet](https://ksonnet.io/) and more recently [pulumi](https://github.com/pulumi/pulumi).
 All of these tools are powerful and solve real problems, but they are not quite right for us.